-A maximum of two 2000-level Computer Science courses in one term, and three 3000- or 4000-level courses, is permitted.
+A maximum combined number of three 2000- 3000- or 4000-level courses are permitted in any given fall or winter term, subject to prerequisites being met.
 In the summer term students are not permitted to take more than two courses in Computer Science.